What can cultural production tell us about sleep and work? | By Diletta De Cristofaro

 The Week, March 2022.

-In this opinion piece, Diletta De Cristofaro explores how the fixation of sleep-tracking devices and relaxation apps on sleep goals ironically ends up devaluing sleep.
+This opinion piece explores how the fixation of sleep-tracking devices and relaxation apps on sleep goals ironically ends up devaluing sleep.

 Writing the Sleep Crisis | By Diletta De Cristofaro